How to Upload Files Directly from the Browser to Fastio

 How to Notify the Backend and Trigger Workflows

 The final step connects the isolated file upload to your application's core business logic.
-Because the file went directly to Fastio, your backend server does not know when the upload finishes.
-You must establish a reliable communication channel to confirm the file transfer worked.
+Because the file went directly to Fastio, your backend server does not automatically see the bytes land.
+You need a reliable way to learn the new node_id and continue your own processing.

 Handling Advanced Edge Cases: CORS and Custom Metadata